arturoromeroslc/JavaScript-Notes/JavscriptOneTipADayJournal.md

     };
 }

-//The returned immutable object could present bugs if we add new properties
+The returned immutable object could present bugs if we add new properties
 ```

 >Immuatable Objecs with Object.assig( {}, obj, )